10 Benefits of Botox: and 4 Mistakes That Could Age Your Face

 4. Wrinkles showing up in new places

 Freezing one area too much can make other muscles overcompensate.
-That means new lines might show up elsewhere—or your face might start looking stiff or unnatural.
+That means new lines may show up elsewhere, or your face might start looking stiff or unnatural.

 Note: Results vary based on individual factors, provider expertise, and treatment protocols.
 Consult a licensed professional.